Berlian Helmy: Biography

 In 2018, Berlian became the director for politics and ideology within the National Resilience Institute.
 The next year, he attended a course in the National Resilience Institute.
 As director, Berlian led the formulation of a book on Indonesia’s journey toward its centennial in 2045 and three possible future scenarios for Indonesia in 2035.
 In early 2021, Berlian became the deputy chief of mission at the embassy in Moscow.
 Berlian was nominated for ambassador to Azerbaijan by President Prabowo Subianto in July 2025 and was approved by the House of Representatives in a session on the 8th of that month.
 According to Berlian, he and the other nominated ambassadors were instructed by President Prabowo Subianto to support 8% annual national economic growth rate.
-He was installed as ambassador on 8 October 2025.
+He was installed as ambassador on 8 October 2025 and presented his credentials to president Ilham Aliyev on 30 January 2026.

 Berlian is married to Asri Damayanti.